siketyan/ghr/README.md

 ghr clone git@github.com:<owner>/<repo>.git
 ```

-If you have installed the shell extension, you can change directory into the cloned repository:
+If you have installed the shell extension, you can change directory to the cloned repository:

 ```shell
 ghr clone <url_or_pattern> --cd